gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 A couple of different things are happening here.

 - `npm install`:
-    - We’re using the npm CLI to install the Gatsby CLI.
-We install npm packages by typing `npm install`, and then the exact name that corresponds to the name of the package we want to install from the npm registry.
+    - We’re using the npm CLI to install the Gatsby CLI. `npm install` is the command used to install packages.
 - `--global`:
-    - When we install npm packages, we can install them globally, or in a specific project.
+    - When installing npm packages, you can install them globally, or in a specific project.
 (We’ll learn about the latter, later).
 The `--global` flag signals that we want the first option, to install globally.
 This means our package will be available to us on our computer, outside of the context of a specific project.
 - `gatsby-cli`:
     - This is the exact name our package is registered with on the [npm registry](https://www.npmjs.com/package/gatsby-cli).